-Resource Counseling is a support service for students registered with the DRC who want to improve their academic and self-management skills, such as time management, organization and study skills.
+Academic-skill building is a support service for students registered with the DRC who want to improve their academic and self-management skills, such as time management, organization and study skills.
 We offer this support to help students achieve their academic goals along with self-advocacy and independence.
 The content and structure of each individual coaching session is determined cooperatively by the student and DRC staff.

-Skill-building groups are open to students registered with the DRC who want to learn and/or improve their various academic and social kills alongside their peers.
+Skill-building groups are open to students registered with the DRC who want to learn and/or improve their various academic and social skills alongside their peers.
 Please contact the DRC for additional information on dates/times of groups.

 Assistive technology (AT) is defined as devices, hardware, software and/or services that lessen or remove barriers faced by individuals with disabilities.
 AT training is available to students registered with the DRC.
 For questions about available assistive technology, please contact the DRC.

 We have drop-in hours on Tuesdays 3-4 p.m. and Fridays 10-11 a.m.
 If your needs extend beyond a 10-15 minute drop-in consultation appointment, please contact us at 410-543-6087 to schedule a academic-skill building appointment.